Rioboyva2554/Kernel-demo/README.md

 # Kernel-demo
-# Boots in qemu
+# Does not boot in qemu
-Typing simulator NOW WITH BACKSPACE
+Working on a bootloader